okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 1. Click **Save**.
 1. On the **General** tab, save the generated **Client ID** value (and if applicable, the **Client secret** value) that is used later on in your embedded solution.
 1. Select the **Sign On** tab and scroll down to the **User authentication** section.
-New apps are automatically assigned the shared default policy.
+New apps are automatically assigned the shared default authentication policy.
 This policy has a single catch-all rule that allows a user access with two factors.
 1. Select **View policy details** next to **Default Policy** to go to the Authentication Policies page.
 1. In the **Catch-all Rule** section that appears, select **Edit** from the **Actions** menu.
 1. Scroll down to the **THEN** section of the dialog and change **AND user must authentication with** to **Password/IdP**.
 This setting allows the end user to sign in with just a password.
 Additionally, users who authenticate through a trusted identity provider also satisfy the password requirement.
 1. Click **Save**.

-   > **Note:** Remember that since the default authentication policy is a shared policy, changes made are applied to both new and existing apps that are assigned to it.
+   > **Note:** Remember that since the default authentication policy is a shared policy, changes you make are applied to both new and existing apps that are assigned to it.

 <StackSnippet snippet="appsbaseurl" />